-Where it has not been possible to admit a pupil to a school due to oversubscription, parents must inform the Authority by e-mail if they wish their child's name to be placed on the waiting list which will be retained until 30th of September 2024.
+Where it has not been possible to admit a pupil to a school due to oversubscription, parents must inform the Authority by e-mail if they wish their child's name to be placed on the waiting list which will be retained until the last school day of the Academic Year for which they applied.
 Should vacancies become available they will be awarded in accordance with the oversubscription criteria outlined rather than the amount of time the application has been on the waiting list.
-It should be noted that fresh applications must be made after the 30th September deadline.

 Pupils on the waiting list will only be considered for a school place, if the number of places allocated/on roll in the relevant year group drop below the admission number for the school.
 Should vacancies become available all new and late applications received at that time will be considered for the vacancies along with those on the waiting list.
 Any available places will be allocated in accordance with the oversubscription criteria.
-Applications on the waiting list for the normal admissions arrangements will be kept reviewed on a monthly basis until the 30th of September after the notification of decision date as set in the admissions schedule of events timetable detailed in this document.
+Applications on the waiting list for the normal admissions arrangements will be kept reviewed on a monthly basis after the notification of decision date as set in the admissions schedule of events timetable detailed in this document.